 The Andes stretch into Colombia and Bogota sits at an average elevation of 2,640 metres above sea level, so don’t be surprised if you feel out of breath landing at Bogota’s El Dorado Airport.
-Take it easy for a couple of days until you acclimatize to the altitude and eternal spring of Bogota.
+Take it easy for a couple of days until you acclimatize to the altitude in Bogota, and the eternal spring weather!

 Food in Colombia